-As an incubator for policy innovation and convener of the best minds in the public, private, and nonprofit sectors, the arts, and journalism, the Sine Institute is pleased to announce its inaugural class of Fellows and Distinguished Lecturer.
-These experts will lead discussions and study sessions with students, as well as convene and participate in campus-wide events throughout the year.
+As an incubator for policy innovation and convener of the best minds in the public, private, and nonprofit sectors, the arts, and journalism, the Sine Institute announced its inaugural class of Fellows and Distinguished Lecturer.
+These experts lead discussions and study sessions with students, as well as convened and participated in campus-wide events throughout the year.

 Abdul El-Sayed Former Executive Director, Detroit Health Department

 January 22 | 4:05—5:20 PM | Kerwin Hall 311

 Guest Discussant: Alexandra Rojas, Executive Director of Justice Democrats

 Progressive Policy Beyond the Hashtag: #GreenNewDeal, #MedicareForAll, #CampaignFinanceReform

 February 21 | 4:05—5:20 PM | Kerwin Hall 311